TwiggyBuffalo/YacMac/README.md

 <br>

 <p>
-  Voice notes suck, but this is much worse.
+  Voice notes suck, but this is far worse.
 Based on the <a href="https://en.wikipedia.org/wiki/Yak_Bak">YakBak</a> toy from the 90's.
 The plan was to record the audio, upload it using Google's Speech-to-Text API and then play it back using macOS's <b>say</b> command.
 Unfortunately, the YakBak ran out of batteries before it got there.
 </p>

 ## Install